ozgg/ozgg/README.md

 ### Maxim J. Khan-Magomedov

 Full-stack developer.
-Key skills: RoR, postgresql, HTML, CSS, JS, JSONAPI, PHP, MySQL.
+Key skills: RoR, postgresql, HTML, CSS, JS, React, JSONAPI, PHP, MySQL.

-See also [@biovision](https://github.com/Biovision) for CMS and Comunit network.
+See also [@biovision](https://github.com/Biovision) for CMS.

 <!--
 **ozgg/ozgg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.